imagej/imagej.github.io/_pages/plugins/colocalization-by-cross-correlation.md

 The peak height can likely be ignored in most cases, but loosely reflects the relative strength of the correlation.
 As an example, it could be used if you expect a change in the number of correlated particles or ratio of correlated to uncorrelated particles, but no change in the distance.
 Since the Gaussian curve fitting is done off the subtracted cross-correlation data, the peak height is also influenced by all the image quality parameters that confidence is. **For the height to be comparable across images, they must have been imaged under identical conditions.** Importantly, the values in the cross-correlation results are normalized to the mask volume.
 Thus, differences in the volume of anlayzed region should be accounted for if you are comparing Gaussian height.

 ### Contribution of each image to the gaussian fit
 Two new images will be created that display the signal from each analyzed image that contributed to the cross-correlation and gaussian fit result.
 It is important to note that the data it contains will always be visible, even if you do NOT have a strong correlation between the two images.
-The pixel intensity values should NOT be used as an indicator of overall correlation between the images (that's what the confidence value is for), but the relative brightness within an image can be used as an approximate indicator of how strongly that particular signal contributed to the correlation result.
+Generally, the pixel intensity values should NOT be used as an indicator of overall correlation between the images, but the relative brightness within an image can be used as an approximate indicator of how strongly that particular signal contributed to the correlation result.
 This relative brightness indication can be easily seen in the example data above: In our original data, all the dots are of the same size and intensity, however, in the resulting contribution images, the dots that remain are varied in their brightness based on how much they contributed to the cross-correlation result (you'll notice that the brightest dots are all oriented in the same direction).

 ## Working with time-series data: